itu-itis22-ashmar22/laith-s-portfolio/README.md

-# :wave: The Basics of GitHub  MODIFIED BY LAITH ASHMAR.
-150220919
+# :wave: The Basics of GitHub  (MODIFIED BY LAITH ASHMAR at 11:16 on october 24th) 150220919

 ## 🤓 Course overview and learning outcomes